 Running against: Incumbent, Wayne W. Williams (R)

 Deidre DeJear has dedicated her career to community and small business development.
 In 2008, on the brink of the recession, Deidre found her affinity for working with small business and building relationships in the community.
-She began her own small business, Caleo Enterprises, which provides entrepreneurs affordable marketing tools and business strategies.
+She began her own small business, Caleo Enterprises, which provides entrepreneurs with affordable marketing tools and business strategies.
 As the sole-founder, Deidre’s work has impacted over 150 small businesses and nonprofit organizations.

 In addition, Deidre is no stranger to voter engagement.
 Her first introduction to campaigns was through her grandmother, who became County Elections Commissioner in Mississippi in the mid-nineties.
 It was from that early experience that she learned the value in engaging the community through voting.